 So what are the advantage to use Master Page?

 The advantage of using Master Page is quite obvious.
 The advantages are better files management and layout structure.
 Rather than seeing the whole content layout of header, body content, and footer, you can just only need to take care and focus on body content.
 Therefore, your code will be easy to read and manage.
 If put a phone number or links on your footer or header content, you just need to modify these content in the master page.
 Imagine, if you don't use master page feature, you will have to open all page files and update the details one by one.

 How to create Master Page?

-To create master page is pretty simply, click add a new item on your website project and you will see the following option.
+To create a master page is pretty simple, click add a new item on your website project and you will see the following option.

 //Take a notice of wording Master in the header. <%@ Master Language="C#" AutoEventWireup="true" %> <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd"> <html xmlns="http://www.w3.org/1999/xhtml"> <head runat="server"> <title></title> <asp:ContentPlaceHolder id="head" runat="server"> //this is where the content will be located. </asp:ContentPlaceHolder> </head> <body> <form id="form1" runat="server"> <div> <asp:ContentPlaceHolder id="ContentPlaceHolder1" runat="server"> //this is where the content will be located. </asp:ContentPlaceHolder> </div> </form> </body> </html>